|

 These parameters are all varied continuously in a pseudo-random manner,

-under control of the crypto logic.
+under control of the encryption key.

 and F-scrambling) are used simultaneously.
-However, if the telephone line

-at the top left of the front panel.
+red selector at the front panel.

 |